PERA Facts: Personal Equity and Retirement Account Philippines

 What is PERA?

-Who can open a PERA?
+Who can open a PERA investment?

 How do you open an account?

 You have to first choose an administrator who will oversee your account.
-An administrator is a company approved by the BSP, the Insurance Commission and the Securities and Exchange Commission.
-Examples are banks, mutual fund companies, insurance companies and many others.
+An administrator is a company approved by the BSP, the Insurance Commission, and the Securities and Exchange Commission.

 Once you have chosen an administrator, you will then choose a custodian who will receive the funds which you will contribute.
-The custodian must be an entity different from the administrator.
-They are investment managers or trust entities which are also approved and accredited by the BSP.

-From there, with the guidance of your administrator and custodian, you can now choose which PERA investment product you’d want to put your money in.
-These can be unit investment trust funds (UITF), annuity contracts, insurance pension products, exchange-traded bonds, shares of stocks traded locally and many others.
+These can be unit investment trust funds (UITF), annuity contracts, insurance pension products, exchange-traded bonds, shares of stocks traded locally, and many others.

-As a simple example, opening a PERA can go like this: You’ve chosen to setup a PERA in “Bank A” and decided to assign “Investment Manager B” as your custodian.
-After talking and receiving guidance from “Bank A” and “Investment Manager B” regarding your financial capabilities and investment goals, you can now decide where to invest, in this case, you’ve chosen “Mutual Fund C”.
+As a simple example, opening a PERA can go like this: You’ve chosen to set up PERA in “Bank A” (administrator) and decided to assign “Investment Manager B” as your custodian.

 How much can you contribute?

 People living in the Philippines can contribute a maximum of P100,000 per year.
 Those living and working overseas have a P200,000 maximum limit.
-This is per person, so if you’re married and you and your spouse are both OFWs, then your maximum limit is theoretically P400,000.

 Can I diversify PERA investments?